 Also, if your roommate owns the house, and you are renting a room and sharing the kitchen, living room, or bathroom with her, she is your landlord, however, because you are sharing the home with her, you are not protected by the Residential Tenancy Act.
 This could vary somewhat from province to province, so be sure you know what your rights are in your area, and in your particular situation.

 Every province has its own laws with regard to Tenancy.
-Check out the Canada Mortgage and Housing Corporation’s website for fact sheets for every province.
+Check out the following list of provincial websites and their respective documentation on tenant rights.

 What if you want a new roommate to move in?